 Nicolás Oviedo Dávila – LSE Department of Geography and Environment

 Nicolás Oviedo Dávila graduated as an engineer and economist from Universidad de los Andes in Bogotá before completing an MSc in Local Economic Development at LSE.
-His research focuses on the impacts of transport infrastructure on labour informality, unemployment, and social exclusion in Latin American cities.
+He was awarded the 2017 LSE Latin America and Caribbean Centre-Inter-American Development Bank Postgraduate Essay Prize for his entry on the link between proximity to mass-transit systems and informality.
+His research focuses on the transport, informality, unemployment, and social exclusion in Latin American cities.
 For more information on his research, please contact: email@example.com